Skip to main content

 How will I receive this medicine?

-Kisunla is given as an infusion into a vein (IV infusion) in your arm, which will last about 30 minutes.
+Kisunla is administered as an infusion into a vein (IV infusion) in your arm, which will last about 30 minutes.

-Kisunla is given every 4 weeks.
+Kisunla is given every 4 weeks with an initial increasing dosing schedule.
 If you miss an infusion, you should receive your next dose as soon as possible.

 Comments